Do Colleges Make Money From Athletics?

 Curiously enough, the NCAA doesn't receive revenue from college football bowl games and the championship playoffs, all of which are independently operated.
 For example, the Allstate Sugar Bowl — one of the bowls involved in the January 2021 championship semifinals — is run by a nonprofit organization of the same name, which earns money through ticket sales, sponsor payments, and licensing fees.

-Given the NCAA's financial reliance on the March Madness basketball tournament, the cancellation of the event this past spring due to the COVID-19 outbreak had a crippling effect.
+Given the NCAA's financial reliance on the March Madness basketball tournament, the cancellation of the event in 2020 due to the COVID-19 outbreak had a crippling effect.
 Not only did the NCAA lose its biggest moneymaker, but schools also suffered.
 According to one estimate, the NCAA was originally slated to distribute more than $600 million to member schools, but the cancellation slashed that figure to $225 million.

-As a result, colleges may have to reduce the number of scholarships they offer, cut coaching positions, and even eliminate some sports.
-In April, Old Dominion University dropped its wrestling program, and the University of Cincinnati cut men's soccer.
+As a result, colleges had to reduce the number of scholarships they offered, cut coaching positions, and even eliminate some sports.
+In April 2020, Old Dominion University dropped its wrestling program, and the University of Cincinnati cut men's soccer.
 When making such adjustments, colleges must remain mindful of Title IX compliance, which requires equal opportunity, including scholarships, for both men's and women's athletics at the collegiate level.

 Canceling the football season would have been even more catastrophic for sports programs.
-While some conferences, such as the Colonial Athletic Association and the Ivy League, postponed fall football in favor of a potential spring season, the Power Five conferences have soldiered on, albeit in front of empty stands or at best sparse crowds.
+While some conferences, such as the Colonial Athletic Association and the Ivy League, postponed fall football, the Power Five conferences soldiered on, albeit in front of empty stands or sparse crowds.

-The Big Ten, originally reluctant to participate, began competition on October 23 under a reduced schedule.
+The Big Ten, originally reluctant to participate, offered a reduced schedule of games.
 Had the Power Five conferences canceled their seasons altogether, they would have lost an estimated $4 billion in revenue.

-While it's too early to calculate the actual financial losses, limited fan engagement is taking a serious toll on greater university communities.
-Schools themselves are losing revenue from foregone ticket and concession sales, but local businesses that rely on game-day activity may be suffering even more.
+Limited fan engagement also took a serious toll on greater university communities.
+Schools themselves lost revenue from foregone ticket and concession sales, but local businesses that rely on game-day activity suffered even more.

 When the Tigers host a game at Clemson in South Carolina, roughly 150,000 fans populate the downtown area, eating and drinking at restaurants, staying in hotels, and buying souvenirs and other memorabilia.
 The economic impact per game exceeds $2 million.
 In Madison, Wisconsin, that figure is closer to $16 million per game when the Badgers play, with the football season accounting for 70% of annual revenue for some local businesses.

-The receding tide caused by the COVID-19 pandemic indeed sinks all boats.
+The receding tide caused by the COVID-19 pandemic indeed sank all boats.

 By any measure, college sports are a big business — but that doesn't mean universities are getting rich off athletics.
 The reality is that most sports programs operate in the red.
 If the time comes when colleges have to pay athletes to participate, then the financial picture will change even more dramatically.
 But that's a story for another day.